-WHAT IS MASONRY WHITE WASHING?:
+WHAT IS MASONRY WHITE WASHING?

 White washing is a cement based coating used to seal the interior foundation walls while actually brightening the ambiance of the basement.
-Another side benefit to whitewashing is that it preserves the mortar allowing the fieldstone foundation to last even longer.
+Another benefit to whitewashing is that it preserves the mortar allowing the fieldstone foundation to last even longer.
 Many masons, historians and foundation repair companies go back and forth about white washing.
 Our founder John MacRae isn’t a fan while his son Gavin is more open to the process; both live in century homes.
 Talking with other foundation repair specialists as well as other masons and suppliers, fieldstone foundations that have had white washing applied tend to need much less work over time.
-Combine whitewashing with the right drainage system coupled with a sealed basement floor, you can leave the Crocs upstairs and just go with socks!
+Combine whitewashing with the right drainage system coupled with a sealed basement floor, and you can leave the Crocs upstairs and just go with socks!
 You can eliminate a large percentage of the musty smell associated with field stone foundations and bring the basement into the 21st century!

-WHERE OLD MEETS NEW:
+WHERE OLD MEETS NEW